If the Earth was a single state, Istanbul would be its capital. – Napoléon Bonaparte.

-The Ottoman Empire was already in decline when it entered WWI in 1914, which they lost in 1918.
+The Ottoman Empire was already in decline when it entered WWI in 1914, which it lost in 1918.
 The temporary government, instated at the end of the war, failed and in 1922 the title of Ottoman Sultan was abolished, officially spelling the end of the Ottoman Empire.

 Republic of Turkey

 In 1923, the Republic of Turkey was founded and the capital was moved to Ankara.
-Seven years later, Constantinople was officially renamed Istanbul.
+Seven years later, Constantinople was officially renamed to Istanbul.

-The modern-day Istanbul is such a melting pot of cultures, religions and architecture that it is difficult to separate the intricately intertwined remnants of the former empires.
+Istanbul is such a melting pot of cultures, religions and architecture that it is difficult to separate the intricately intertwined remnants of the former empires.
 But with a bit of effort, it is possible to concentrate on one era at a time.

 Everyone will have their own Istanbul.
 Mine is a walled city of domed churches and pencil sharp minarets.
 I tried to use the epic history of this magnificent city as a guide.

-I spent hours wandering the city from one end to the other, Exploring Istanbul by eras from the Roman Empire to the Byzantine to the Ottoman and the modern-day Turkish Istanbul.
+I spent hours wandering the city from one end to the other, exploring Istanbul by eras from the Roman Empire to the Byzantine to the Ottoman and the modern-day Turkish Istanbul.

 Recommended City Guides for Exploring Istanbul